tsmarques/Yascc/README.md

 Yet Another Source Code Counter - Haskell software that counts lines of codes, ignoring commented lines.

-I started this project to improve my programming skills and Haskell knowledge.
   The original name of the project was **locc(lines of code counter)** but a similar project had a similar name so I changed it.
-The code is fairly simple and throughout the various iterations of it I'll try to clean, optimize it and if relevant, use more advanced Haskell techniques
+The code is fairly simple and throughout the various iterations of it I'll try to clean, optimize it and if relevant, use more advanced Haskell techniques.

 ### Install

-    1. Download source code master branch
+    1. Download source code from master branch
     2. Compile with "ghc src/yascc.hs"
     3. ln -s src/yascc ./yascc
     4. sudo mv yascc /usr/local/bin